shroominic/Pomodoro-App-Blocker-for-Mac/README.md

 # AppBlocker
  Pomodoro Timer
- Runs in the background and blocks distracting windows.
+ Runs in the background and blocks distracting apps and websites.

  - currently only for Mac
  - raycast skript support